 I think the first thing to do is long before the holiday season, share with those who might give you gifts that your lifestyle and priorities have shifted to have fewer items.
 You can frame this in the context of environmentalism, reduced-consumerism, simple living, minimalism; however you do this, people are going to be curious why, so be prepared to have a conversation.
-It’s important for them to understand that there is a greater purpose and/or goal behind your request, this helps gain buy in.
-Now we Tiny House folks often can’t shut up about our dream Tiny House, so this isn’t usually an issue.
+It’s important for them to understand that there is a greater purpose and/or goal behind your request.
+Now we tiny house folks often can’t shut up about our dream tiny house, so this isn’t usually an issue.

-So where possible try to time things so things that you truly do need, but what about beyond that?
-Being that I don’t need a whole lot, I find that there more people to exchange gifts with than I have needs.
+So where possible, try to time things so people can give you things that you truly do need, but what about beyond that?
+Being that I don’t need a whole lot, I find that there are more people to exchange gifts with than I have needs.
 This is where I ask for experiences or consumables.

 The great thing about these two things is that they don’t take up space (or not for long).
-Experiences can be having them take you out to dinner, go see a movie, a weekend vacation, go on some adventure with them, have them cook you a meal and enjoy it together.
+Experiences can be having them take you out to dinner, going to see a movie, taking a weekend vacation, going on some adventure with them, having them cook you a meal and enjoying it together.
 The experience will be something that you both will value so much more than anything you can buy at the store.

 The second thing is consumables.
 There are items like foods, drinks, candy, etc. that you can use, but they aren’t going to have to be stored forever.
 If you want to take it a step further, ask them to take into consideration the packaging of the item.

 Great examples of consumables are baked goods.
 If they are a wine or beer drinker, consider wine/beer of the month clubs.
-If they are meat eaters some mail order steaks; for the vegetarians/vegans/raw folks consider local vendors that prepare meals to go that align with their food preferences.
-Buying someone a share in a CSA (community supported agriculture).
+If they are meat eaters, try some mail order steaks; for the vegetarians/vegans/raw folks consider local vendors that prepare meals to go that align with their food preferences.
+Buying someone a share in a CSA (community supported agriculture) is a fantastic option.
 A great place to start is with your local farmers market.